 In June of 2014, Unconditional Ministries Inc., The Marin Foundation, and FreedHearts partnered together to present our first ever conference for Christian parents with LGBTQ children.
 Titled “By Parents, For Parents” the conference brought together Christian parents from all over the country (and even Canada) who are learning to reconcile their faith and their child’s sexuality or gender identity.
 The weekend included speakers, praise and worship, group sharing times, and a Q & A panel discussion.
 The featured speakers were Gordie & Jennifer Krogh of Unconditional Ministries, Rob & Susan Cottrell of FreedHearts Ministries, and Laura Statesir from The Marin Foundation.

 The conference was a powerful time of Spirit-led sharing and growth.
-We hope to offer more conferences in the future.
+We plan to make this conference an annual event, so check back with us in 2015!
 If your church or community is interested in hosting a conference please email Laura Statesir at email@example.com

 Speak with other Christian parents - National Parent List

 Often the most helpful resources for a Christian parent with a LGBTQ child is being able to talk to or meet with other parents who are on the same journey.
 Therefore we compiled a list of Christian parents with LGBTQ children who are willing to listen to, cry with, laugh with, and come alongside other parents.
 You can call or email parents all over the United States (Canada & even Australia) and ask for advice or simply share your story.
 Click HERE to see the list.

 Some denominations have their own lists of parents that you can speak with.
 If you are Catholic you can contact a “Listening Parent”.
 If you are Methodist you can contact a parent from the Parents Reconciling Network.

 Chat with other Christian parents - Online Support Groups